 When a diagnosis of Dementia is given, at whatever stage, the options available to the sufferer and their families are very limited.
 Our group is a lifeline to both the sufferer and carer as the time provided gives the carer chance to partake in activities of their choice whilst knowing that they’re cared for is in safe and competent hands and engaging in an activity that is enabling them to keep their skills for as long as possible.

 Dementia can be very isolating for many and this form of therapy not only deals with the well being of the person but also has the great social aspect to it as it is very often the case that the group is the only outside contact that some receive within the space of the week.
 Group members feel relaxed and form relationships with each other and the group leader, giving a feeling of inclusion socially.
 Sufferers who live alone can very often deteriorate quickly due to there being no stimulation of conversation.
 The group form friendly relationships and very often find themselves motivated to go out in couples often helping with situations they would find difficult on their own.

-Our groups currently meet four times per week on Mondays, Tuesdays, Thursdays and Fridays from 10 am to 3pm.
+Our groups now meet five times per week on Mondays to Friday from 10 am to 3pm.
 We meet at Harwood Court Community Centre Sutton in Ashfield, Notts NG17 4PD and Flowserve Club House Hawton Lane Balderton Newark NG24 3BU.
 Members are invited from Ashfield, Mansfield and Newark and transport to and from the centre in Ashfield is available.
 Unfortunately, transport cannot be offered in Newark but the CVS volunteer driver schemes have availability.
 We engage in all kinds of activities and are community based.